photoprism/photoprism-docs/docs/developer-guide/code-quality.md

 !!! example ""
     Ugly code is not a problem as long as there are tests, there are no [security issues](https://photoprism.app/security-policy), and it can be easily refactored later.
 Nobody needs beautiful code that doesn't work.

-## Avoid Unnecessary Abstractions and Optimizations ##

-Don't abstract if you don't have to.
-Premature optimization causes unnecessary pain and leads to bloated code that fewer developers understand.

-Instead, perform test-driven [bottom-up development](#bottom-up-development), so you can [safely refactor](https://martinfowler.com/bliki/DefinitionOfRefactoring.html) if and when it makes sense.
-Maintaining small amounts of duplicate code is much easier and less burdensome than choosing the wrong abstraction.

-!!! example ""
-    Premature optimization is the root of all evil. — <cite>Donald Knuth</cite>

 ## Go Slow Before You Go Fast 🐰 ##